Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Additional Experiments

-In Figure~\ref{fig:AlgorithmLosses}, we plotted experimental results in terms of the loss metric used during training.
-For Fashion-MNIST, SVHN and CIFAR-10, we also plot classification accuracy in metrics in Figure~\ref{fig:AlgorithmAccuracies}.
+In Figure~\ref{fig:AlgorithmMixedResults}, we plotted experimental results in terms of the loss metric used during training.
+For Fashion-MNIST, SVHN and CIFAR-10, we also present classification accuracy in metrics in Figure~\ref{fig:AlgorithmLosses} and Table~\ref{tab:EpochConstrainedFinalResults}.
 These illustrate broadly the same patterns as we discussed in the main body of the paper.